matheusaguilar/P2P/README.md

 Project developed in Java.

+Used UDP(DatagramSocket) to transfer the files and JavaFX to build the UI.

 <h1><b> How to use? </b></h1>
 </br>1) Import this project in NetBeans.
 </br>2) Cut the vídeo file in N pieces, and change the names of the files to video-0, video-1, video-2... video-N.